Covid-19 Travel Advice for Customers. Click here

 Getting from the UK to the Seychelles

 According to the Seychelles government, nearly 22,000 British nationals holiday in the country each year.
-This growing popularity means that starting from March 2018, British Airways are running direct, 10-hour flights from London Heathrow to the Seychelles International Airport on Mahe.
+This growing popularity means that British Airways are running direct, 10-hour flights from London Heathrow to the Seychelles International Airport on Mahe.
 You can also fly to the Seychelles from major UK cities such as Birmingham, Edinburgh and Cardiff, these flights typically connect in Dubai.

 Airlines that run connecting flights from the UK to the Seychelles include Qantas, Emirates, Qatar and Etihad.
 The country enjoys a year-round tropical climate, so you can visit at any time, but the best months are between the trade winds in April, May, October and November.
 During these months, the water is warmest with great visibility for snorkelling and diving.